Department of Health

 • align mental health laws over time with other decision-making laws with a view to promoting supported decision-making principles and practices.

-The Act enables a new opt out model of access to non-legal advocacy services for people who are at risk of or receiving compulsory mental health treatment.
+Victoria's Mental Health and Wellbeing Act 2022 (the Act) took effect on 1 September 2023.
+The Act enables a new opt-out model of access to non-legal advocacy services for people who are at risk of or receiving compulsory mental health treatment.

 Victoria Legal Aid’s Independent Mental Health Advocacy (IMHA) service is the designated non-legal advocacy service provider.

-From September, mental health and wellbeing service providers must notify IMHA at defined points.
+Under the Act, Mental health and wellbeing service providers must notify IMHA at defined points.
 For example, when a temporary treatment order or treatment order is made, varied or revoked.

 The notification allows IMHA to contact the consumer to provide information and support so they can understand and exercise their rights under the Act.

 IMHA advocates help consumers participate in decisions about their assessment, treatment and recovery.
-People can 'opt out' if they don't want IMHA support.
+People can 'opt-out' if they don't want IMHA support.

 Read more about IMHA services on the Independent Mental Health AdvocacyExternal Link website.

-Reviewed 21 March 2024
+Reviewed 09 December 2024

 Was this page helpful?